A new way to track what you read

 better.

-The tools we have haven't kept up with how we actually talk about books. shelf. is what happens when you start from scratch.
+Reading and discovery tools haven't kept up with how we actually talk about books.
+So we started from scratch.

 Quiet by default